Wilkins Peak

 Wilkins Peak is a small mountain located in Sweetwater County, Wyoming, between the cities of Green River and Rock Springs.
 It is primarily used for radio and television station transmitters, but it also serves radio needs of the FAA, EMS, and local businesses such as Questar Gas.
 In 2003, a tower on the peak was knocked down by a vehicle delivering propane to customers.
-The tower was owned by Wyoming Public Radio and was serving the local area with programming from National Public Radio.
-There are numerous access roads to the peak and it is not gated and open year-round, weather permitting.
-Along with the radio uses, the mountain is also a popular location for mountain biking and hiking.
-The mountain contains geology typical of its location in southwestern Wyoming.
+The tower was owned by Wyoming Public Radio and served the local area with programming from National Public Radio.
+There are numerous access roads to the peak.
+It is not gated and is open year-round, weather permitting.
+Along with radio, the mountain is also a popular location for mountain biking and hiking.
+The mountain's geology is typical for its location in southwestern Wyoming.

 Geology

 Along with other mountains in southwestern Wyoming, Wilkins Peak is part of the Green River Formation, a formation of the intermontane Lake Gosiute environment during the Eocene epoch.
 Similar to its neighboring Aspen Mountain, Wilkins Peak is part of the Rock Springs Uplift, and some of the largest oil shale and trona beds in the region are located near the mountain.
-Wilkins Peak also has its own distinct segment of the Green River Formation, which is known as the Wilkins Peak Formation.
+Wilkins Peak also has its own distinct segment of the Green River Formation, which is known as the Wilkins Peak Member.